XOP/css-codeguide/src/md/comments.md

 ---------------------------------------------------------------------------------- */
 ```

-At the moment there might be questions - where _exactly_ to place the code?
+At the moment there might be questions:

+- where _exactly_ to place the code?
-Is the block padding a normal thing?
+- is the block padding a normal thing?

 As it comes to practical side - this is the matter of choice, habit and team preferences.
 This may work for you...